d-oit/doitBrainstrom/mind-map-pwa/docs/PROJECT_DOCUMENTATION.md

 A reusable card component used for displaying mind map nodes.
 It's optimized with memoization to prevent unnecessary re-renders.

 #### ThemeSwitcher
-Allows users to switch between light, dark, and system themes.
+Allows users to switch between light, dark, system, and high-contrast themes.
+It provides advanced settings for accessibility including color blindness support, reduced motion preferences, and animation controls.
 It uses the ThemeContext to manage theme state.

 #### LocaleSwitcher
 Enables users to change the application language.
 It supports multiple languages including RTL languages like Arabic.